wkumari/draft-wkumari-opsawg-sdi/README.md

    in the operator community that a malicious vendor or attacker with physical access to the device is largely a "Game Over" situation.

-   Even when using a secure bootstrapping mechanism, security conscious operators may wish to bootstrapping devices with a minimal / less

 Kumari & Doyle          Expires December 2, 2019                [Page 7]